 — If ya say ya ‘did de dawg,’ it has nothing to do wid a canine

 — You understand the phrase ‘don’t off-set me!’

-– You can ‘go up St Lucy’ and ‘go down St Lucy’ without changing direction
+– You can ‘go up to St Lucy’ and ‘go down St Lucy’ without changing direction

 — Words like ‘hard’ and ‘bad’ have too many meanings to count